 Special Needs Care

-For families that has a child or children with special needs, concerns as to the child care professionals ability to care for that child or children is a concern.
-Grand Forks AFB has an Inclusion Action Team (IAT) that usually consist of the following individuals; Special Needs Coordinator, medical provider and Child & Youth personnel.
-The IAT along with the parent will begin a placement process.
+For families that have a child or children with special needs, concerns as to the child care professionals ability to care for that child or children is a concern.
+Grand Forks AFB has an Inclusion Action Team (IAT) that usually consists of the following individuals; Special Needs Coordinator, medical provider and Child & Youth personnel.
+The IAT, along with the parent, will begin a placement process.
 This process begins with screening questions related to the educational and/or medical needs of the child answered by parents when they apply for care.
 The IAT reviews all documentation to ensure accommodation of the child's need can be met.
-Parents can attend planning meetings however are not considered part of the IAT.
+Parents can attend planning meetings, however, they are not considered part of the IAT.
 The base installation commander has the final say on placement in a DoD-operated child care program.
-For additional information on the IAT or the process, contact the Child Development Center at 701-747-3241 or the EFMP Coordinator at 701-747-4484.
+For additional information on the IAT or the process, contact the Child Development Center at 701-747-3042 or the EFMP Coordinator at 701-747-4484.